Ragman (character): Powers and abilities

 Ragman's Suit of Souls is drawn to evil people and hungers for new souls to absorb.
 Ragman can allow this or attempt to restrain the rags, as the person targeted will die in the process.
 The suit seems to only absorb souls it deems truly evil and who have faced no justice.
 The suit would not absorb the soul of supervillain Blue Moon who had already served time in prison, thus not requiring special punishment.
-The suit also would not attack teenager and hero Billy Batson, deemed "innocent.", and thus couldn't be harmed.
+The suit also would not attack teenager and hero Billy Batson, deemed "innocent", and thus could not be harmed.
 Taking a soul adds a new patch of cloth to the suit and increases Ragman's power, though the process of acquiring a new soul causes Ragman to feel ill temporarily.
 It has been indicated that some souls are released after helping Ragman for long enough time while others leave and gain redemption only after they also understand how their actions in life were harmful.
-The number of souls Ragman's suit possesses is unknown, but he remarks it is "somewhere over 100."
+The number of souls Ragman's suit possesses is unknown, but he remarks it is "somewhere over 100".

 In the 2006 series Shadowpact, it is said the suit can take on other forms and has done so repeatedly over the years, appearing as a cloak in ancient Egypt, a spear during the Roman Empire, and a dagger in Victorian England.
 Subsequent stories do not reference this as part of the suit's nature.

 In the 2017 Ragman mini-series, a version of Ragman is presented with a different origin and nature.
 In this version of the character, the suit can absorb the souls of anyone, not just the corrupt.
 Those souls act as fuel for Ragman's powers and are released when their energy is spent.